MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfgroups/functions/pfgroupschangememberroleasync.md

 ## Remarks

+This API is available on all platforms.
 Changes the role membership of a list of entities from one role to another in in a single operation.
 The destination role must already exist.
 This is equivalent to adding the entities to the destination role and removing from the origin role.
 Returns nothing if successful.
+See also GroupAddMembersAsync, GroupCreateRoleAsync, GroupRemoveMembersAsync.
 Call XAsyncGetStatus to get the status of the operation.
 If the service call is unsuccessful, the async result will be E_PF_ROLE_DOES_NOT_EXIST or any of the global PlayFab Service errors.
 See doc page "Handling PlayFab Errors" for more details on error handling.

 ## Requirements